 The apostle Paul, who wrote the most number of books in the New Testament, was single and says that he wishes all men had that same gift (1 Cor.
 7:7).
-He says it’s good to marry if you have to, but says it is “good not to marry” (1 Cor.
+He says it’s good to marry if you have to, but says it is also “good not to marry” (1 Cor.
 7:1b).
 He explains, “… those who marry will face many troubles in this life, and I want to spare you this.” (v.
 28b)

 The married people I know

 From the married people I know, even the ones who have no kids, it seems like this is true.
 I was at a bachelor party this weekend and all of the married guys gave advice to my friend who was getting married.
 Almost all of their advice included something like, “Marriage is really hard.”